Points of reference

 Lorella Abenavoli is a sculptor and audio artist.
 She has been living and working in Montreal for seven years, since she moved from France to do a PhD at the Université du Québec to Montreal.
 She developped her research toward the sound medium working it into audio installations.

-Peter Ablinger (Born in Austria, 1959 Schwanenstadt) is an Austrian composer and sound artist.
+Peter Ablinger (born in Austria, 1959 Schwanenstadt) is an Austrian composer and sound artist.
 He first studied graphic arts and became enthused by free jazz.
 He completed his studies in composition with Gösta Neuwirth and Roman Haubenstock-Ramati in Graz and Vienna.

 David Abram – (born June 24, 1957) cultural ecologist, geophilosopher, and performance artist – is the author of Becoming Animal: An Earthly Cosmology (Pantheon, 2010), and The Spell of the Sensuous: Perception and Language in a More-than-Human World (Vintage, 1997).